Spiritual Life & Education

 The purpose of the catechism program is to provide a basic understanding of the Orthodox Faith including its history, doctrine and traditions.
 It is open to anyone but required of adults seeking to convert through baptism and/or chrismation.
 The program is conducted cooperatively with instructors and students of several Orthodox churches in the Twin Cities area.
 Information about the course including topics and instructors is available at www.meocca.org.
 We encourage all members of our parish to participate in this course.
 Anyone can gain new insights through this experience.

 The purpose of bible study is to read and examine the sacred scriptures of the Old and New Testaments, understand their teachings in context and learn how to apply these teachings to our daily life.
 The study of scripture is an absolute necessity for all Orthodox Christians.
-Please find a time that fits your schedule and join us for enlightening discussion and learning.

 The St. George Greek School is open to all youth, young adults, and adults to learn Modern Greek language, culture and dance.
 Classes are held once a week on Sundays after church at noon in the lower level classrooms.